opcode81/sensAI/README-dev.md

 All .rst files are auto-generated (by `build_scripts/update_docs.py`), with the exception of the root index file  `index.rst`.

-### Dependency Handling
+### Declaring Optional Dependencies

 **Attention**: Make sure that any optional sensAI dependencies (which are not included in the `docs` tox environment) are added to `docs/conf.py` under `autodoc_mock_imports`.
+Otherwise the tox build will fail.

 ### Notebooks

-Notebooks in the `notebooks/` folder are executed and saved with outputs to the `docs/` folder by a test in `notebooks/test_notebooks.py`.
+`docs/index.rst` includes the names of notebooks which reside in the `notebooks/` folder.
+They are not initially present in the `docs/` folder, but any notebooks whose names are referenced in `index.rst` will be executed and saved with outputs to the `docs/` folder by a test in `notebooks/test_notebooks.py`.

-Notebooks are included in the documentation in `docs/index.rst`.
+Therefore, in order for the docs build to work (without temporarily removing the notebook inclusions), it is necessary to run the aforementioned test at least once via

+    sh run_pytest_notebooks.sh

+For changes in notebooks to be reflected in the docs build, the test needs to be rerun.

 ### Manually Running the Docs Build

-The docs build is designed to be run by tox.
-As soon as a single iPython notebook is included in index.rst, `sensai` must be available as an installed dependency in the environment in which the docs build is run, as the notebook executions take place in a Jupyter environment where we can't simply extend sys.path.

-Under Linux, running tox should work fine.
-Under Windows, we are yet to succeed.

-To run the docs build without tox (under Windows), first create an environment that has the additional requirements installed.

-    conda env create -n sensai-docs -f environment.yml conda activate sensai-docs
-    pip install sphinx sphinx_rtd_theme nbsphinx

-Then, to build the docs, we need to perform the following steps with the new environment `sensai-docs` activated.
-The first command installs the current source version of  `sensai` itself.

-    pip install .
-    rm -rf docs-build; mkdir docs-build
-    sphinx-build -b html docs docs-build
+The docs build can be run without tox via

+    sh build-docs.sh

+Results will be stored in `docs/build/`.

 # Creating a New Release